Transition Resources

 The Illinois Department of Human Services’ Division of Developmental Disabilities (DDD) seeks to maximize opportunities for people with developmental disabilities to work in competitive integrated employment.

-The resources on this website provide the latest information on the Division’s efforts toward employment for people with developmental disabilities.
-It includes a list of DDD Supported Employment providers that also provide employment services funded by the Division of Rehabilitation Services.
-The list aims to help individuals with intellectual and developmental disabilities understand the option available to them when searching for an employment supports provider.
+The division’s Developmental Disabilities Employment Resources list provides the latest information on the division’s efforts toward employment for people with developmental disabilities.
+It includes a list of DDD-supported employment providers that also provide employment services funded by the Division of Rehabilitation Services.
+The list aims to help individuals with intellectual and developmental disabilities understand the options available to them when searching for an employment supports provider.